NyuB/yadladoc/README.md

 In addition to the main template file that will be injected with the concatenation of all snippets related to a file, each of these snippets can be prefixed/suffixed by a custom template designated with the properties ``ydoc.example.prefix`` and `ydoc.example.suffix`.
 For example, adding `ydoc.example.prefix=templateId` to a snippet header would cause it's line to be prefixed by the expansion of `.ydoc/includes/templateId.template`.
 A property `ydoc.subExampleName` is injected in these templates with the identifier for the current snippet.

 ### In-place snippet decoration
 In addition to generating new files, Yadladoc can alter code snippets in-place, annotating them with execution results.
-It currently supports the jshell interpreter to annotate java snippets, annotating them with toString() representations of each line.
+For example, the built-in jshell interpreter annotates java snippets with toString() representations of each line:

 ```java
 var list = java.util.List.of("A", "B", "C");